adityaraj079/Programs-formats/README.md

 # Programs-formats

-## My default prgram formats to start the code
+## My default program formats to start the code

 S.No.  |  Link  |  Language  |  Comments
 -----  |  ----  |  --------  |  --------